-2019).
-This is particularly important in China, whose modern economic growth has been led by manufacturing exports (Ford, 2015).
-Therefore, this study examines the historical evolution of internationalization in Chinese HVE, analyses the current internationalization strategies used by China's HVE institutes, and compares these strategies with those deployed by Chinese research universities.
+particularly important in China, whose modern economic growth has been led by manufacturing exports (Ford, 2015).
+Therefore, this study examines the historical evolution of internationalisation in Chinese HVE, analyses the current internationalisation strategies used by China's HVE institutes and compares these strategies with those deployed by Chinese research universities.
 The research questions are as follows.
-How have the internationalization policies used by Chinese HVEs developed since 1980?
+How have the internationalisation policies used by Chinese HVEs developed since 1980?
 What are the main characteristics of the strategies pursued by Chinese HVE institutes and research universities, and how do they differ?

 Shaw et al. (2016) highlighted that HVE policies tended to be part of national agendas rather than institutionally driven strategies.
-The centralized policies have efficiently operated for a long time in a planned economic structure due to the close link between the government, industry, and HVE institutions; however, the recent open economic policy and diversified institutional structures require individual institutions to be more active and creative when building their strategies.
-Thus, in recent years, it has become increasingly important for institutions to develop strategies to enhance the quality of their internationalization and respond to the demands of global industries and labor markets.
-The findings of this study indicate policy recommendations for Chinese HVE institutes on positioning themselves in the global knowledge economy and realizing a national strategy, especially in the manufacturing field, while simultaneously developing their strategies for global competitiveness and program diversification.
+The centralised policies have efficiently operated for a long time in a planned economic structure due to the close link between the government, industry, and HVE institutions; however, the recent open economic policy and diversified institutional structures require individual institutions to be more active and creative when building their strategies.
+Thus, in recent years, it has become increasingly important for institutions to develop strategies to enhance the quality of their programmes and respond to the demands of global industries and labour markets.
+The findings of this study indicate policy recommendations for Chinese HVE institutes on positioning themselves in the global knowledge economy and realising a national strategy, especially in the manufacturing field, while simultaneously developing their strategies for global competitiveness and programme diversification.

 The study also has social implications.
-For instance, it indicates the need to strengthen industry-school relations, promote education quality and establish internships in the process of HVE internationalization to contribute to local society.
+For instance, it indicates the need to strengthen industryschool relations, promote education quality and establish internships in the process of HVE internationalisation to contribute to local society.

-1) Internationalization of Chinese Higher Education
+1) Internationalisation of Chinese Higher Education

-After it acceded to the World Trade Organization (WTO) in 2001, China experienced economic globalization in various dimensions.
-This led to a broad range of social and economic changes, such as economic liberalization, a shift from farming to manufacturing as the country's main industry, migration from rural to urban areas, and the strengthening of the private sector (Shan & Guo, 2016).
-Globalization in higher education has been defined as 'the broad economic, technological, and scientific trends that directly affect higher education' (Altbach, 2004, p.
+After its accession to the World Trade Organization (WTO) in 2001, China experienced economic globalisation in various dimensions.
+This led to a broad range of social and economic changes, such as economic liberalisation, a shift from farming to manufacturing as the country's main industry, migration from rural to urban areas and the strengthening of the private sector (Shan & Guo, 2016).
+Globalisation in higher education has been defined as 'the broad economic, technological, and scientific trends that directly affect higher education' (Altbach, 2004, p.
 5).
 These trends include an increase in both cooperation and competition on an international scale (Postiglione, 2016).
-Internationalization in higher education has been defined as the 'specific policies and internationalization undertaken by governments, academic systems and institutions, and even individual departments or institutions to cope with or exploit globalization' (Altbach, 2004, p.
+Internationalisation in higher education has been defined as the 'specific policies and programmes undertaken by governments, academic systems and institutions, and even individual departments or institutions to cope with or exploit globalization' (Altbach, 2004, p.
 6).
-The internationalization of higher education institutes covers teaching, research, and administration (Knight, 2002).
-Further refining this concept, Knight (2008) argued that the internationalization of higher education consists of internationalization at home and cross-border education.
+The internationalisation of higher education institutes covers teaching, research and administration

+(Knight, 2002).
+Further refining this concept, Knight (2008) argued that the internationalisation of higher education consists of internationalisation at home and cross-border education.